codaline-io/ionic-datepicker/readme.md

 # ionic-datepicker

 This is a datepicker component for ionic projects.
-It is using [js-datepicker](https://www.npmjs.com/package/js-datepicker) in an [ion-popover](https://ionicframework.com/docs/api/popover) and the possibility to use a native date input on mobile devices.
+It is using [js-datepicker](https://www.npmjs.com/package/js-datepicker) in an [ion-popover](https://ionicframework.com/docs/api/popover) and the possibility to use an ion-datetime component on mobile devices.

 ## [Live Demo & Preview](https://codaline-io.github.io/ionic-datepicker)